 If you are going to start seeds indoors, it’s important to have the right set up to give your seedlings the right conditions in which to grow and thrive.
 A lot of seeds will germinate under less than ideal conditions, but without the right conditions, the quality of your seedlings will suffer.

 - Soil: The ideal soil for seed starting should be light and fine.
 Bags of starter mix (a lighter blend than regular potting soil) are easy to find at garden centers or hardware stores.
-You can also make your own starter mix by combining 4 parts compost, 2 parts peat moss, 1 part perlite, and 1 part vermiculite.
+You can also make your own starter mix by combining 4 parts compost, 2 parts peat moss or coir, 1 part perlite, and 1 part vermiculite.

 - Containers: Seeds should be started in individual cells or pots to keep the roots from getting intertwined and potentially damaged when seedlings are separated for transplanting.
-There are a lot of options for containers, from plastic cells to peat pots to DIY newspaper pots, all of which can be held in a large flat tray for watering and drainage.
+There are a lot of options for containers, from plastic cells to peat pots to DIY newspaper pots (and even no-container options, like soil blocks), all of which can be held in a large flat tray for watering and drainage.

 - Light: Seedlings need 12-16 hours of light a day.
 Your best bet is to use a florescent light fixture with two “cool white” bulbs and position it right above the seedlings.
 The light should be 2-4 inches from the plants, so hang the light above the seedlings with an adjustable chain so the light can be adjusted as the seedlings grow.
 Using a timer to turn the light on and off automatically will help keep the light consistent and ennure that the plants also get the dark time necessary for proper growth.